Keogh, Kathleen - Research

 - "Towards a Computational Model of Disturbance Management in Anaesthesia", Kathleen Keogh, Liz Sonenberg, and Jeanette Lawrence, Proceedings of the Eighth Australian Joint Conference on AI, 1995 pp 115-122

 Kathleen is currently researching in the area of intelligent software agents with particular emphasis on agents that are designed based on beliefs, desires (goals) and intentions.
-She is exploring how they can work together flexibly in dynamic emergent organizations.
+She is exploring how they can work together flexibly in dynamic emergent organisations.
 This work is motivated by emergency management scenarios where people could benefit from intelligent agent aids that contribute toward effective communication and coordination across a distributed area.
 Intelligent agents therefore need to be developed with an architecture facilitating dynamic and flexible behaviour and communication.
 Agents also need to be able to behave in a believable and understandable way when working with people.